andranikkhandanyan/mentoring-matching/README.md

 ### To get pairing score
 First get available [configuration templates](http://18.185.249.241/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config#/matcher-config-template-controller/getAll)

-Then, using this config, [upload a csv file](http://18.185.249.241/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config#/employee-controller/uploadFile) and as a response there available are all available pairings and of course top match !
+Then, using received data, [upload a csv file](http://18.185.249.241/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config#/employee-controller/uploadFile).
+An application should respond with all available pairings and of course with top match !

 Here is a simple config for matchers
 ```